Manaswi875/carbon-footprint-estimator/README.md

 - [ ] Add more granular questions (e.g., "Do you recycle?", "Home heating type").
 - [ ] Dark Mode toggle (already supported by CSS architecture, needs UI toggle).

----
-Built with 💚 by Carbon Footprint Team.